palahsu/Finding-cPaneladminofWebsite/README.md

 # Finding-cPaneladminofWebsite
 ## Finding-cPaneladminofWebsite
 This is made for Finding Control Panel of Website.
-This tools find easily websites admin/login.
+This tools find easily websites (admin/login) URL Link.
 Please, don't misuse with this tools.
-Thanks
+Thanks.
+# Note
+You need to know the administrator password of the website, which sites you are finding for in the admin panels.

 ## How to use: